 - ii.
 Tree Sharing

 You can share your family tree with your friends and family.
 You will find the tree sharing option on the left side of your family tree.
+You will find the tree sharing option as a button in the top right corner of your main family tree view.

 You are responsible for any information you add or share within your family tree.
 Anyone with access to your family tree can copy and share the details they read.
-You should have permission of the living people in your tree to share their information.

 - iii.
-Private Messaging
+Direct Messaging

-We have created private messaging to allow you to reach out to others who share ancestors.
-The private messaging feature is available through Tree 2 Tree hints.
-Now, when you see you have a common ancestor with another Findmypast member, you can reach out and share more about your family history.
+When you see you have a common ancestor with another Findmypast member, you can reach out and share more about your family history.

 To start a direct message, you need to have a Findmypast subscription.
 You do not need to have a subscription to receive a message.

 When you send a message, the other Findmypast member will see your full name.
 It is the same name you have registered on your Findmypast account.
-Within the direct message you can decide how much personal information you want to share.
+Within the direct message, you can decide how much personal information you want to share.

-c.
-Abuse/Blocking.
-If you wish to block another member from messaging or you have received abuse from another member, please contact our customer support team immediately at email@example.com.
+If you wish to block another member from messaging or you have received abuse from another member, please contact our customer support team immediately at firstname.lastname@example.org.

 C. Tree deletion.
 Within the View All Trees area you can find an option to Remove Tree.
 This option will remove your tree from your tree view.
 Findmypast will delete all the data related to living people.
 In cases where a person is not noted as deceased, we will remove all the data for those who were born less than 110 years ago.
-If you want your entire tree deleted from Findmypast, please contact firstname.lastname@example.org.
-If you have participated in Tree 2 Tree Hinting, deleting your tree will not delete branches you have shared with other users.
+If you want your entire tree deleted from Findmypast, please contact email@example.com.
+If you have participated in Tree-to-Tree Hinting, deleting your tree will not delete branches you have shared with other users.

 - IP Address